 What is your full name and title at your current job?

-Where did you go to OT school, and what year did you graduate?
+Where did you go to PT school, and what year did you graduate?

-What did you do when you first finished school, and for how long?
+What did you do when you first finished school, and for how long?treat?

 What did you do after that, and for how long?

-When did you realize you wanted to do something non-clinical, and why?
+At what point did you realize you wanted to do something non-clinical with your background, and why?